RAMANAN31/cricket-management-project-sql/README.md

 - Title Sponsor: This is the main sponsor of a team or event and usually has their name included in the official title.
 For example, TATA is the title sponsor of IPL 2022.

--Official Partners: These are companies that have an official partnership with a team or event and provide financial support in exchange for branding and advertising opportunities.
+Official Partners: These are companies that have an official partnership with a team or event and provide financial support in exchange for branding and advertising opportunities.
 For example, Dream11, Unacademy, CRED, Upstox, RuPay and Swiggy Instamart are official partners of IPL 2022.

--Broadcasters: These are media companies that have the rights to broadcast matches and events.
+Broadcasters: These are media companies that have the rights to broadcast matches and events.
 For example, Star Sports is the official broadcaster of IPL 2022.

--Kit Sponsor: This is a company that provides the team's uniforms and has their logo displayed on them.
+Kit Sponsor: This is a company that provides the team's uniforms and has their logo displayed on them.
 For example, Adidas is the kit sponsor for the Indian national men’s cricket team.

--Umpire Sponsor: This is a company that sponsors the umpires of a league or tournament.
+Umpire Sponsor: This is a company that sponsors the umpires of a league or tournament.
 For example, PayTM is the umpire sponsor of IPL 2022.

 ![image](https://github.com/RAMANAN31/cricket-team-management-project-sql/assets/112418260/5ba88006-3a8e-4b40-9feb-6fe514e53bd0)